thesdadmin/GCP/web_server/README.md

 ## Usage
 The code is seprated into two folders with unique state files.
 The ["VPC"](vpc) folder contains the code to create a VPC, Subnets, Firewall Rules, Cloud Router and Cloud NAT.
-The ["VM"](vm)folder contains the code to create the RHEL webserver, unmanaged instance group, and associated HTTP(S) Load balancer.
+The ["VM"](vm) folder contains the code to create the RHEL webserver, unmanaged instance group, and associated HTTP(S) Load balancer.

 ![Succssful Curl.](img/website_curl.png "Website Curl")